Ravens QB Lamar Jackson Misses Practice on Thursday

-We are now well past the original timetable of one to three weeks for Jackson’s knee injury, which is slightly concerning.
-But adding in the perspective that the Ravens have already clinched a playoff berth, we’re not quite ready to sound the alarm yet, given that Baltimore may be acting with extra caution on his eventual return.
-It’s starting to look like backup quarterback Tyler Huntley is in line for his fourth straight start as the Ravens host the Steelers on Sunday.
+With a PCL injury, most slated Jackson to miss one to three weeks after suffering the injury more than a month ago in Week 13.
+It’s now looking like he will miss a fifth straight game, and there should now be a legitimate concern about his health for the Wild Card round next weekend.
+Head coach John Harbaugh has been mysterious about the specifics of the injury and his progress, which is seldom a great sign.
+This is something to continue to monitor in the coming days and weeks ahead.

 In 2022, Jackson completed 62.3 percent of his passes for 2,242 yards, 17 touchdowns, and seven interceptions in 12 starts.
-He has also attempted 112 rushing attempts for 764 yards and three rushing touchdowns.
-Jackson’s practice status will be something to monitor on Friday.
+He has also notched 112 rushing attempts for 764 yards and three rushing touchdowns.

-The Baltimore Ravens are currently 2.5-point favorites against the Pittsburgh Steelers with the total set at 35.5, per the FanDuel Sportsbook.
+The Baltimore Ravens are currently seven-point underdogs against the Cincinnati Bengals on Sunday with the total set at 41, per the FanDuel Sportsbook.

 This website uses cookies to improve your experience while you navigate through the website.
 Out of these cookies, the cookies that are categorized as necessary are stored on your browser as they are essential for the working of basic functionalities of the website.
 We also use third-party cookies that help us analyze and understand how you use this website.
 These cookies will be stored in your browser only with your consent.
 You also have the option to opt-out of these cookies.
 But opting out of some of these cookies may have an effect on your browsing experience.